chamandeep617/Shell_Scripts/segregate_photos-master/README.md

-clone this repo first :- https://github.com/interviewbit-academy/segregate_photos
+please clone the segregate repo first :- https://github.com/interviewbit-academy/segregate_photos

 Segregate Photos on date in such structure: